 - Clinical, radiographic, and laboratory features

-- - Recurrent symptoms after partial relief of dyspnea with thoracentesis
+- - Recurrent symptoms after relief of dyspnea with thoracentesis

 - - Inadequate improvement with pleural fluid removal